gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ~~~~~~~~~~~
 {: #sctp-DTLS-init-chunk-missing-protected title="ERROR Missing Protected Association Paramater" artwork-align="center"}

-Note: Cause Length is equal to the number of missing parameters 8 + N
+Note: Cause Length in bytes is equal to following with the number of
-* 2 according to {{RFC9260}}, section 3.3.10.2.
-Also the Protection
+missing parameters as N: 8 + N * 2 according to {{RFC9260}}, section
-Association ID may be present in any of the N missing params, no order
+3.3.10.2.
+Also the Protection Association ID may be present in any of
-implied by the example in {{sctp-DTLS-init-chunk-missing-protected}}.
+the N missing params, no order implied by the example in
+{{sctp-DTLS-init-chunk-missing-protected}}.

 ## Error in DTLS Chunk  {#eprotect}